 Ms Lockwood is a long time member of several on-line rare trisomy support list servs.
 And as such she has actively participated in numerous letter and/or e-mail writing campaigns advocating better treatment for rare trisomy children.
 She has also peer counseled newer parents, worked with Dr. Bruns on developing the "Riding The Trisomy Rollercoaster: Caring For Children With Low Incidence Syndrome" poster presentation for the Oct ' 03 Washington, DC Division of Early Childhood of the Council for Exceptional Children Conference, and is currently the Research Coordinator for the Tracking Rare Incidence Syndromes (TRIS) Project.

 Bill Bruns is the TRIS Webmaster.
-He is the Deputy Director for the Student Center at Southern Illinois University Carbondale, where he is responsible for the ID Center, Debit Dawg, Saluki Express Bus Service, and Student Center Information Technology.
+He is the Deputy Director for the Student Center at Southern Illinois University Carbondale, where he is responsible for Student Center Information Technology.

 Before that, he cotaught “An Adventure of the American Mind,” which teaches K-12 teachers how use the Library of Congress’s American Memory database to create a multimedia curriculum for their students.